 In his youth, Gonzalez was a boy scout and attained the rank of Eagle Scout as did his brother Charles.
 Both were members of Troop 78 in McAllen Tx.
 Also, Gonzalez was president of his graduating high school class at McAllen Memorial H.S. in 1983 as was his brother 5 years later.

-At the age of 18, before beginning his studies at Columbia University, Gonzalez took summer courses in the English Department at University of Texas, Pan American in Edinburg, Texas.
+At the age of 18, before beginning his studies at Columbia University, Gonzalez took summer courses in the English Department at the University of Texas Rio Grande Valley (formerly Pan American University) in Edinburg, Texas.
 His first college paper was on California poet Robinson Jeffers.

 Gonzalez played in an indie rock band, John Heartfield, which was active during 1995 to 1999.
 The band’s original line-up included Whitney Leigh on guitar and vocals, Gonzalez on bass, and Keith Challberg on drums.
-Later the band added Liz Ross on rhythm guitar, and substituted Pat Spurgeon on drums.
+Later the band added Liz Ross on rhythm guitar, and substituted Pat Spurgeon on drums (they performed as Hannah).
 One of the band’s songs Blue Moustache was used in the soundtrack of the movie Road Kill (1999) a film produced and starred in by Jennifer Rubin and directed by Matthew Leutwyler.

 Poet Jack Hirschman and Swedish-Anglo poet Agneta Falk were married in the back yard of a house Gonzalez shared with Whitney Leigh in the Mission District of San Francisco, in 1999.
 Hirschman wore one of Leigh’s suits and poet David Meltzer performed the ceremony.
 Hirschman’s poem commemorating Gonzalez’s campaign for mayor, The Matt Gonzalez Arcane, was included in Hirschman’s 1,000 page book The Arcanes, published by Multimedia Edizioni in 2006.
 A poem written for Gonzalez after he ran for District Attorney, Likeunto, was included in Fists on Fire published by Sore Dove in 2003.
 Gonzalez narrates the 2010 documentary film Red Poet about the life of Jack Hirschman directed by Matthew Fury.

 From early 2000 through 2001, Gonzalez served as a board member of Intersection for the Arts, the oldest, independent, non-profit art and theater space in San Francisco.
-Since 2012 he has served on the board of 509 Cultural Center & the Luggage Store Gallery.
+From 2012-2016 he served on the board of 509 Cultural Center & the Luggage Store Gallery.

 Gonzalez taught “Evidence” at New College of California in 2000, “Art and Politics” at the San Francisco Art Institute in 2004, and “Government and Elections” at the California Institute of Integral Studies in 2006.
-Recently he has lectured on “Evidence” at the San Francisco Free University in 2011.
+Recently he has lectured on “Evidence” at the Free University of San Francisco in 2011.

-Gonzalez has published numerous interviews including one with Clash frontman Joe Strummer for Bang! magazine published in September 2001 and one with Mission School artist Barry McGee for a zine published by artist Sara Thustra in 2006.
-Gonzalez also interviewed filmmaker Stanley Nelson about his film Jonestown: The Life and Death of Peoples Temple which was published in the SF Bay Guardian, 04/04/06.
+Gonzalez has published numerous interviews including one with Clash frontman Joe Strummer for Bang! magazine published in September 2001 and one with Mission School artist Barry McGee for a zine published by artist Xara Thustra in 2006.
+Gonzalez interviewed filmmaker Stanley Nelson about his film Jonestown: The Life and Death of Peoples Temple which was published in the SF Bay Guardian, 04/04/06, and he also interviewed artist Andrew Schoultz in 2013 for a publication of the Mark Moore Gallery in Culver City, Andrew Schoultz: Statements, which coincided with Schoultz’s show Fall Out.
+In 2017, Gonzalez interviewed artist Terry St. John in conjunction with his opening at Dolby Chadwick Gallery.

 Gonzalez gave the 2003 commencement address at San Francisco Law School and the 2005 commencement address at New College of California Law School.
 In 2004 Gonzalez gave the Raven Lecture at UC Boalt Law School.
 The address “The American City: A Tool for Progressive Change in the 21st Century” was published in the Berkeley La Raza Law Journal, Vol. 16, No. 2, 2005.